elijahsawyers/MKDijkstrasAlgorithmExample/README.md

 # MKDijkstrasAlgorithmExample

-This is an example application of how to use the [MKDijkstrasAlgorithm](https://github.com/elijahsawyers) framework.
+A sample application of how to use the [MKDijkstrasAlgorithm](https://github.com/elijahsawyers) framework.

 ## Authors